MMobot/uuid_Demo/README.md

 ## About

-This project will be updated for a long time to learn the knowledge of [Python Library](https://docs.python.org/zh-cn/3/library/index.html) library
+This project will be updated for a long time to learn the knowledge of [Python Library](https://docs.python.org/zh-cn/3/library/index.html)

 knowledge keeps fucking, code keeps knocking， `Click,click,click...`

 All are the summary of the author's personal summary, rookies have a great dream💫

-Speed up!; Come on! 💪💪
+Speed up !!
+Come on ! 💪💪

 ## fucked lib